textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 ## Panels access per publishing role

-The tables in the following sections show all account types versus access to the administration panels and functionality, with emphasis on the six publishing roles (from 'Publisher' to 'Designer').[^2]
+The tables in the following sections show all account types versus access to the panels and functionality, with emphasis on the six publishing roles (from 'Publisher' to 'Designer').[^2]

 ### Core panels access